 The Conda-forge community-driven library of packages greatly extends the software available for installation with conda

-command to locate packages also in the conda-forge repository, add the flag -c conda-forge
+command to locate packages also in the conda-forge repository by the flag -c conda-forge

 to the install